-The application of AI in the medical field is a medical theme with great potential, but there are still few examples of its practical application.
-Based on 1) a perspective that emphasizes understanding of medical needs and development in the medical field, 2) a network with many physicians and departments, and 3) experience and know-how accumulated through investigator-initiated clinical trials, we are working as a hub that links physicians at medical institutions, IT vendors with AI technology, and pharmaceutical/health tech companies for industrialization.
-We are working to build an ecosystem that connects AI research to business in the medical field.
+Therefore, we have been working as a hub that links physicians at medical institutions, IT vendors with AI technology, and pharmaceutical/healthtech companies for industrialization.
+We work to build an ecosystem that connects AI research to business in the medical field.
 Since we can conduct clinical trials in accordance with the Pharmaceutical Affairs Law, it will be possible for us to develop full-scale medical solutions (diagnosis and treatment) that can be used in actual clinical practice.